DGMarkel/DGMarkel.github.io/_posts/2018-07-10-bcrypt_has_secure_password_and_password_encryption.markdown

 The majority of the work in maintaining password security goes to bcrypt, an algorithm that takes user passwords and "hashes them," converting them into strings of gibberish and adding a "salt", or small string of random data.
 These hashed passwords are incredibly difficult to revert to their original format.
 Hashed passwords are stored server-side in the password_digest column of a user table.
 Returning users' password entries can then be authenticated against the password_digest attribute.

-has_secure_password is added to a user model and gives it three methods: authenticate, password=, and password_confirmation=.
+has_secure_password is added to a user model and gives it three instance methods: authenticate, password=, and password_confirmation=.
 It validates, on creation of a new account, that password fields have been filled in, that passwords are less than or equal to 72 bytes in size, and, optionally, that a user has entered the password correctly twice.
 If any of these conditions haven't been met, a new account will not be created.

 In the following signup route, we see has_secure_password validations in action.
 If a new user instance cannot be saved to the database given user input, the user will be redirected to a failure page: